chadsnet/ASAServerManagerWebRCON/README.md

    - Make sure this port is open in your firewall

 3. **RCON Password**
-   - Use a strong, secure password
-   - This password will be used to connect from the web app
+   - Password is just the server admin password

 ## Usage